sensu/sensu-docs/content/sensu-go/6.7/api/core/checks.md

 ### Example {#checks-get-example}

-The following example demonstrates a request to the `/checks` API endpoint:
+The following example demonstrates a GET request to the `/checks` API endpoint:

 {{< code shell >}}
 curl -X GET \